berkeley-scf/tutorial-unix-basics/index.md

 The dot (`.`) means "this directory", so the top of the tree here is the `sections` directory itself, within which there are subdirectories, `01`, `02`, `03`, etc. Then within each of these are files and further subdirectories (as seen in the case of `01`, which has subdirectories named `data` and `solutions`.)

 If we consider the entire filesystem, the top, or root of the tree, is the `/` directory.
 Within `/` there are subdirectories, such as `/home` (which contains users' home directories where all of the files owned by a user are stored) and `/bin` (containing UNIX programs, aka 'binaries').
-If there is a user named *scflocal*, everything specific to that user would be stored in `/home/scflocal`.
-The shortcut `~scflocal` refers to `/home/scflocal`.
-If you are the *scflocal* user, you can also refer to `/home/scflocal` by the shortcut `~`.
+We'll use `ls` again, this time telling it the directory to operate on:

 ```bash
 $ ls /